zeus-ctrl/git-bats-demo/README.md

 It turns out that this one passes straight away without our having to do anything!

-In the spirit of "the simplest thing that could possibly work", we could very reasonably just choose to move on to the next failing test.
-I always like knowing how to make tests fail, though, just to make sure my test framework is doing something sensible.
-So let's make our script something that runs, but fails.

 To see it run (and do nothing) yourself, try

 ```bash